mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 ~~~

 Now we move on to the setup code.
 This will be placed after the `.flashconfig`
-as we defined in the linker script. `.thumb_func` defines the following code as
-a function and `.global _startup` create a global reference that can be referenced
-from other files if needed. `_startup:` is the label that the arm chip will
+as we defined in the linker script. `_startup:` is the label that the arm chip
-jump to when it resets as we defined in the exception vectors above.
+will jump to when it resets as we defined in the exception vectors above.

 <div class="code-header">crt0.s</div>